miljaran/Self-monitoring/README.md

 ## Running application
 The application is not currently deployed.
 It can be run locally in Linux with the command `deno run --allow-net --allow-env --allow-read --unstable app.js`.
-The database variables must be given in the config.js.
+The database variables must be given in the config.js or environmental variables.
 After that the application is available at http://localhost:7777

 ## How to use